Veganism: Politics and activism

 In 2021, vegan climate activist Greta Thunberg called for more vegan food production and consumption worldwide.
 Parties like Tierschutzpartei in Germany and PACMA in Spain have pro-vegan agendas.
 They cooperate via Animal Politics EU.
-In the European Union, meat producers and vegans argue whether vegan food products should be allowed to use labels like "sausages" or "burgers" for vegan food.
-The EU currently bans labeling with dairy-related words like "almond milk", a rule instated in 2017.
-As of 2019, six countries in Europe apply higher value-added tax (VAT) rates to vegan plant milk than to cows' milk, which pro-vegan activists have called discrimination.
+In the European Union, meat producers and vegans debate whether vegan food products should be allowed to use terms like "sausages" or "burgers".
+The EU bans labeling vegan products with dairy-related words like "almond milk", a rule instated in 2017.
+As of 2019, six countries in Europe apply higher value-added tax (VAT) rates to vegan plant milk than to cow milk, which pro-vegan activists have called discrimination.

 Demographics

-In the United States, 1 out of 10 Americans over the age of 18 consider themselves vegan or vegetarian.
+One out of 10 Americans over 18 consider themselves vegan or vegetarian as of January 2022.
+A study comparing personality traits of vegans, vegetarians and omnivores found that vegans were higher in openness and agreeableness than omnivores.

-In the below chart, polls with larger sample sizes are preferred over those with smaller sample size.
+Based on a survey of 8 thousand vegans in the US in 2013, relatively many people eating a plant based diet are women (almost 4 out of 5) with fewer men (about 1 out of 5).
+A study published in 2017 on a smaller sample found similar numbers on gender.

 Prejudice against vegans

-Vegan rights
+Rights

 In some countries, vegans have some rights to meals and legal protections against discrimination.